 - CBD edibles also fall under the ‘oral’ category.
 There is CBD-infused food and drink widely available.

 - Vaping CBD provides a fast effect and a high bioavailability.

 - Topical CBD includes creams and balms that you rub into the skin.
-However, topicals work best for pain rather than anxiety or depression.
+However, topicals are considered to work best for pain rather than anxiety or depression.